Together on the outside,

-I know it can feel like a big step to get in touch, so I offer a 20 minute chat to see if working with me feels right for you.
-You're worth support too.
+I know it can feel like a big step to get in touch, I offer a 20 minute chat to see if working with me feels right for you.

 "I understand now that I'm not a mess, but a deeply feeling person in a messy world.
 I explain that now, when someone asks me why I cry so often, I say, 'for the same reason I laugh so often - because I'm paying attention".